roblangford/roblangford/README.md

 <br>

 ## 🔭 I’m currently working on...
-Writing and documenting the implementation of various tools and practices that is my day to day work.
-I currently work as a team lead in Cloud Services, we provide Platform as a Service to host software for clients to simplify the process for GIS professionals to focus on application and tools they need.
+Writing and documenting the implementation of various tools and practices as part of my day to day work.
+I am a techincal team lead in Cloud Services, we provide Platform as a Service to host Esri software for clients, to allow GIS professionals to focus on the services, applications and tools they need.
-We perform the deployment, maintenance and upgrades to the Cloud provider, Operating Systems and Esri Software where required.
+We perform the deployment, maintenance and upgrades to the cloud provider, Operating Systems and Esri Software as required.

 <br>

 ## 🌱 Technical Skills
-I denote these as learnings as I don't know all of the things and can always learn new things.
+I have a broad set of technical skills that I continuously develop, I don't know all of the things and always learning new things.
 Its inevitable that I'll write poor code or create something quick that could use refactoring later on.
 Continous improvement should always lead you to review what you've done and seek to improve.
 With that in mind if you see something that I can improve please feel free to reach out.
 <br>

  ![Ansible](https://img.shields.io/badge/ansible-ee0000?style=for-the-badge&logo=ansible&logoColor=black)